miguelsan/rfcs/proposed/0000-make-events-searchable.md

 ## Consequences
 [consequences]: #consequences

-Events are searchable
+Events are searchable.
 Is the frontend more complex?
 Does it need to send two search request for every search?

-> This section describes the resulting context, after applying the decision.
-All consequences should be listed here, not just the "positive" ones.
-A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.
+A new search index for events has to be created and populated upon service startup.
+The code for entries must be partitioned.
+All common code that is needed for both entries and events must be shared to avoid code duplication.
+This requires a substantial, internal refactoring.

+The search API for entries and events should be harmonized.

 ## References
 [references]: #references

 - Can we avoid having an own API for events but somhow to use the same so that the complexity in the frontend does not increase?
-Should the frontend "feel" as if there where only one databsis? https://github.com/kartevonmorgen/kartevonmorgen/issues/575
+Should the frontend "feel" as if there where only one databasis? https://github.com/kartevonmorgen/kartevonmorgen/issues/575